-At December 31, 2013, the Company had cash and cash equivalents of approximately \$11.5 million and short-term investments of \$27.1 million.
-Management believes that the Company's current cash on hand together with its short-term investments, which additionally includes approximately \$80.5 million of net proceeds received from the Company's underwritten public offering on February 5, 2014, will be sufficient to fund its operations for the foreseeable future.
-The estimate is based, in part, upon the Company's currently projected expenditures for 2014 of approximately \$39.9 million (unaudited), which includes approximately \$28.0 million (unaudited) for its clinical programs for aldoxorubicin, approximately \$1.5 million (unaudited) for pre-clinical development of new albumin-binding cancer drugs, approximately \$3.1 million (unaudited) for general operation of its clinical programs, and approximately \$7.3 million (unaudited) for other general and administrative expenses.
+At December 31, 2016, the Company had cash and cash equivalents of approximately \$57.0 million.
+Under the terms of the loan agreement, however, the Company is required to maintain cash equal to a minimum of the greater of three months projected cash burn or \$10 million.
+Management believes that its current resources will be sufficient to fund its operations for the foreseeable future.
+This estimate is based, in part, upon the Company's currently projected expenditures for 2017 of approximately \$39.8 million (unaudited), which includes approximately \$16.4 million (unaudited) for its clinical programs for aldoxorubicin, approximately \$3.7 million (unaudited) for pre-clinical development of new high potency cytotoxic albumin-binding cancer drugs, approximately \$3.2 million (unaudited) for general operation of its clinical programs, approximately \$8.0 million (unaudited) for other general and administrative expenses and \$8.5 million of interest and principal payments on our outstanding term loan.
 These projected expenditures are also based upon numerous other assumptions and subject to many uncertainties, and actual expenditures may be significantly different from these projections.
-The Company will ultimately be required to obtain additional funding in order to execute its long-term business plans, although it does not currently have commitments from any third parties to provide it with capital.
+While these projections represent the Company's current expected expenditures, the Company has the ability to reduce the amounts and alter the timing of research and development expenditures as needed to manage its liquidity needs while still advancing its research and development objectives.
+The Company will ultimately be required to obtain additional funding in order to execute its long-term business plans, although it does not currently have commitments from any third parties to provide it with long term debt or capital.
 The Company cannot assure that additional funding will be available on favorable terms, or at all.
-If the Company fails to obtain additional funding when needed, it may not be able to execute its business plans and its business may suffer, which would have a material adverse effect on its financial position, results of operations and cash flows.
+If the Company fails to obtain additional funding when needed, it may not be able to execute its business plans and its business may suffer, which would have a material adverse effect on its financial position, results